From An Upper Cervical Chiropractic Perspective

 Can chiropractors help with pelvic floor pain?

 Yes.
 I have personally seen improvement in pelvic floor cases in my practice.
 (Like this one for example.)
-We will look at my perspective on the pelvic floor in another article.
+And we will look at my perspective on the pelvic floor in another article.
 For now, let’s look to the following case study, published by Parker College of Chiropractic, which has one of the best descriptions of pelvic floor pain and its difficulties in a male patient.

 A 24-year-old male sought chiropractic care for persistent left-sided medial gluteal [butt] pain and associated proximal thigh and genital paresthesia.
 This began after a period of intensive physical activity, specifically squatting, and had lasted for greater than 3 years.